xiaoyang-sde/knowledge-base/docs/algorithm-design/05-divide-conquer.md

 ### Solving Recurrences

-- **Unrolling**: Find the running time of the first few levels and identify a patten that can be continued as the recursion expands.
+- **Unrolling**: Find the running time of the first few levels and identify a pattern that can be continued as the recursion expands.
 - **Substituting**: Guess for a solution and substitute it into the recurrence relation to check whether it works with an argument by induction on $n$.

 #### Unrolling the Mergesort Recurrences